EladBergman/GooglePlay/README.md

 When having in mind an idea, we can discuss with them about further analysis they need to proceed.

 Below some suggestions for future projects:
-1. Building clusters for potential users may install our app based on presonal features.
+1. Building clusters for potential users may install our app based on personal features.
 2. Investigating the reaction of users to apps using two alternatives:
    * Suggesting them features as part of in-app purchases in free apps.
-   * Suggesting them improved features as part of in-advance payment before app installing.
+   * Suggesting them improved features as part of in-advance payment before app installation.
 3. Exploring for key words in review contents to understand the experience of users.